ArthurSonzogni/OpenGL_CMake_Skeleton/README.md

 * C++11 compiler
 * cmake (>= 2.8)
 * OpenGL drivers (>=3.0)
-* Some standard library depending on your plateform
+* Some standard library depending on your platform

 usage (Linux) :
 ---------------